-Your bottle of sriracha has a best before the date that gives you an approximate idea of the time you can expect it to remain fresh.
-But there is vinegar in sriracha, so it is sure to continue to be in the best form for several months after that date.
+Your bottle of sriracha has a best-before date that gives you an approximate idea of the time you can expect it to remain fresh.
+But there is vinegar in sriracha, so it will continue to be in the best form for several months after that date.

 Here are some rules of thumb to keep you on track:

-- If unopened sriracha is in the pantry, it is fit for use for 2 more years after the best before date.
+- If unopened sriracha is in the pantry, it is fit for use for two more years after the best-before date.

 - If an opened bottle of sriracha is in the pantry, it lasts for 6-10 months.

-- If opened sriracha is in the fridge, it retains its quality for more than 2 years.
+- If opened sriracha is in the fridge, it retains its quality for more than two years.

 The Bottom Line On Sriracha

 It is a widely used hot sauce.
-You can keep it at ordinary room temperature in your kitchen cupboard or pantry.
+You can keep it in your kitchen cupboard or pantry at ordinary room temperature.
 You can also keep it in your fridge so that it stays fresh for a longer time.

 If your sriracha shows any signs of spoilage (scroll up if you missed that) or is 4 or 5 years older than the best-before date, do not use it.